TimeWarpEngineering/timewarp-state/Samples/00-StateActionHandler/Readme.md

 The `Handler` class should:

-* Be a nested class of the state it will mutate `CounterState`
+* Be a nested class of the state it will mutate `CounterState`.
-* Be a nested class within `IncrementCount.
+* Be a nested class within `IncrementCount`.
 * Inherit from `TimeWarp.State.Handlers.ActionHandler`.
-* The generic parameter is the Request Type `Action`
+* The generic parameter is the Request Type `Action`.
 * Override the `Handle` method to mutate state as desired:

 ```csharp